What can I do with a philosophy major?

 I believe that a philosophy degree is excellent training for a a business degree (but don't tell my business colleagues I said that!).
 The reason is that the primary skill of philosophers is to be solved.
 But this is exactly what most real-world business problems are like.
 There is no specific science that can help you answer a The question itself is vague.
 A philosopher naturally will ask, what do we mean by "improve"?
 How might we measure that?
 What do we mean by "perceive"?
 How might we measure changes in that?
 And what is a customer?
 And, better yet, why do we want them?
 Are some better than others?
 And so on.
-Being able to approach a problem like this is
+Being able to approach a problem in this way is